 Rather, the framework consists of a set of best practices created by experts from many leading companies who have ‘been there and done that’.
 Organisations can use the whichever aspects of ITIL they want based on their individual needs.

 In that regard, ITIL is not prescriptive.
 It’s often described as the ‘documented common sense’ of service management, and as such, organisations may well find that they’ve already applied many of ITIL’s best practices without doing so intentionally.

 ISO 20000, by contrast, is an international standard that organisations can certify against in order to demonstrate their IT service management capability.

 It’s an official recognition that demonstrates that an organisation is performing its service management function to the level required by a growing number of customers.

 Nonetheless, ISO 20000 has a lot in common with ITIL – to the extent that its requirements include 22 of ITIL’s 34 best practices.

-ISO 20000 provides a framework against which you can measure your SMS (service management system) –the documented way your organisation has decided and agreed to manage its services, covering the interrelated processes, assets and resources that will deliver the required outcomes.
+ISO 20000 provides a framework against which organisations can measure their SMS (service management system) – i.e. the documented way of managing services, including interrelated processes, assets and resources that will deliver the required outcomes.